danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

 This is another question node asking if the user wants to continue with the purchase.
 Another conditional branching node based on the user's response to the previous question.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/fb9a81cc-46ae-4b4e-a7e4-2887988ad508)

+This question node asks for the product code if the user chooses to continue with the purchase.
+This question node asks for the quantity of the product.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/d14bb198-4513-4619-b8eb-35ae2b811f04)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/b9b47fff-b2d5-4644-b3bf-c09262b4f920)
 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/2ae65a55-6f7c-48e6-8744-f201bacdcc9c)